 At least 13 people are dead after a gunman opens fire at a Brazilian elementary school in Rio de Janeiro.

-Images taken with a cell phone and posted on YouTube showed students fleeing wildly, screaming for help, many with their white and blue school shirts soaked in blood.
+Ramos said she escaped by running into a classroom, where a teacher locked the door and barricaded it with tables.
+Images taken with a cellphone and posted on YouTube showed students fleeing wildly, screaming for help, many with their white and blue school shirts soaked in blood.

-"He came in shooting," said Andreia Machado, recounting what her 13-year-old daughter, Thayane, told her before going into surgery.
+Andreia Machado tearfully recounted what her 13-year-old daughter, Thayane, told her before going into surgery.

-Thayane was hit by three bullets and lost feeling in her legs because one hit her spine, said her mother.
-Crying as she spoke, Machado wondered if her daughter would ever be able to return to school -- or walk.
+Thayane was struck by three bullets and lost feeling in her legs because one hit her spine, the mother said.
+With tears streaking her cheeks, Machado wondered if her daughter would ever be able to walk.

 "She's such an active child," she said.
 "That's the biggest fear I have, her not being able to walk again.
 But we have to trust in God."

-No motive was known, but authorities said the shooter left a rambling and mostly incoherent letter at the scene indicating he wanted to kill himself.
+The motive for the attack wasn't known, but authorities said the shooter left a rambling and mostly incoherent letter at the scene indicating he wanted to kill himself.

 "If possible I want to be buried next to my mother.
 A follower of God must visit my grave at least once.
-He must pray before my grave and ask God to forgive me for what I have done," read the letter, portions of which were posted on the Globo television network's website.
+He must pray before my grave and ask God to forgive me for what I have done," read the letter, which was posted on the Globo television network's website.

-Edmar Peixoto, the deputy mayor of western Rio, said the letter also stated the gunman was infected with the AIDS virus.
+Edmar Peixoto, the deputy mayor of western Rio, said the letter also stated the gunman had the AIDS virus.

 The public school was in the midst of celebrating its 40th anniversary, and students' handmade posters commemorating the day could be seen through school windows.